 Environmental policies cut across all sectors and government departments.
 As such policy formulation should be consultative steered by interdisciplinary committees.
-Recent policies which the government is working on include; Draft Wildlife Policy; Draft National Land Policy; and Wetlands Management and Conservation Policy among others.
+Recent policies which the government is working on.

-2.1.1 National Environmental Action Plan (NEAP).
+2.2.1 National Environmental Action Plan (NEAP).

 National Environmental Action Plan was a deliberate policy effort to integrate environmental concerns into the country's development initiatives/plans.
 This assumed a consultative and multi-sectoral approach.
 Such an approach ensured that environmental management and the conservation becomes integral in various decision-making platforms.